jaytintran/manwrite-blog-platform/README.md

 # 📝 Manwrite – Full-Stack Blog Application

 Manwrite is a modern, fully functional full-stack blog application built from the ground up.
 This project covers everything from setting up the frontend to integrating a robust backend with database storage, offering a complete end-to-end experience for developers looking to build and scale dynamic web applications.
-Besides being a full stack project, this project is also my where I capture my thoughts and ideas about my side hobbies and life in general.
+Besides being a full stack project, this project is also where I capture my thoughts and ideas about my side hobbies and life in general.

 ## 🚀 Features

 - **User Authentication** – Secure registration and login system using Express.
 - **User Profiles** – Users can update personal details or delete their accounts.
 - **Rich Text Editing** – Dynamic Markdown support for creating blog posts with automatic syntax highlighting.
-- **Seamless Media Storage** – Upload and manage images effortlessly with Cloudinary.
+- **Seamless Media Storage** – Upload and manage images effortlessly with ImageKit.
 - **User Engagement** – Like and interact with blog posts in real time.
 - **Personal Dashboard** – A dedicated space with user stats and blog management tools.
 - **Responsive UI** – Fully optimized for all devices with light/dark mode support.